-This page includes a brief profile, biography, contact details and information about New Zealand artist and teacher Amiria Gale – me.
+This page includes a brief profile, autobiography, contact details and information about Amiria Gale: New Zealand artist and teacher (me).
 It focuses on information which relates specifically to my own contemporary artwork and includes links to my paintings.
 It is intended to help those who are studying – or interested in purchasing – my artwork, or who wish to find out more about me.

 If you are looking for assistance with your high school Art projects, please visit my other website, the Student Art Guide.

 If you would like to build a website like this one, please see my guide to creating your own website with WordPress.
 This has been written to assist students, teachers, and artists who may be interested in creating a professional website that will help their work get seen by thousands of people.

 An autobiographical recount

 My childhood was spent in Tolaga Bay, on the East Coast of New Zealand.
 This was the type of town where you run barefoot: where you live in the sand dunes and feast on crayfish and kina.
 It is a place where you dive deep under waves with tangled, salt-knotted hair and sunburnt limbs.

 It was here, with John Walsh producing his highly realistic Maori portraiture works just down the road, and teachers encouraging me to sit cross-legged on the school grounds and ‘draw what you see,’ that I first discovered a love for art-making.

 My siblings and I had no shortage of things with which to paint or draw.
 We had all manner of paints, pencils, crayons and paper.
 Our mother showed us how to mix colours and apply textures and sometimes sat there herself and drew us lying around her while we watched.